LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 **********************

 This RAJA tutorial introduces the most commonly-used RAJA concepts and capabilities via a sequence of simple examples.

 To understand the discussion and example codes, a working knowledge of C++ templates and lambda functions is required.
-Before we begin, we provide a bit of background discussion of the key features of C++ lambda expressions, which are essential using RAJA easily.
+Here, we provide a bit of background discussion of the key aspect of C++ lambda expressions, which are essential to using RAJA easily.

+To understand the examples that run on a GPU device, it is important to note that any lambda expression that is defined outside of a GPU kernel and passed to GPU kernel must decorated with the ``__device__`` attribute when it is defined.
+This can be done directly or by using the ``RAJA_DEVICE`` macro.

+It is also important to understand the difference between CPU (host) and GPU (device) memory allocations and transfers work.
+For a detailed discussion, see `Device Memory <http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#device-memory`_.
+RAJA does not provide a memory model by design.
+So users are responsible for ensuring that data is properly allocated and initialized on the device when working running GPU code.
+This can be done using explicit host and device allocation and copying between host and device memory spaces or via CUDA unified memory (UM), if available.
+RAJA developers also support a library called ``CHAI`` which is complementary to RAJA and which provides a simple alternative to manual CUDA calls or UM.
+For more information about CHAI, see :ref:`plugins-label`.

 ===============================
 A Little C++ Lambda Background